joe-glasgow/player-search/README.md

 	Module can handle a successful call when
 		It receives a successful JSON response
-			expect the response to fit the format of a successful response as determined by API docs expect a successful callback to have been called
+			expect the response to fit the format of a successful response as determined by API docs expect the response to contain image reference as defined in test case expect the response to contain title as defined in the test case expect the response to contain number of episodes as defined in the test case expect a successful callback to have been called

 #### Describe:
 	Module can handle a failed call when
 		 It receives a  failed JSON response
-			expect a fail response to fit the format as defined in the API expect a server error to be hanlded with error and message to user
+			expect a fail response to fit the format as defined in the API expect a server error to be handled with error and message to user

-But wait!
-We need to build some more things for these tests to pass!
+_But wait!
+We need to build some more things for these tests to pass!_

-A layer that can communicate with the API and an error handling module - these will also need unit tested!
+A layer that can communicate with the API and an error handling module - _these will also need unit tested!_

 #### Test Plan:
 	Build a layer that can communicate with the STV player API